cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 ```

 > Note: The ingress example we show above has a `host` definition within it.
 The
-> `nginx-ingress-controller` will route traffic when the hostname requested
+> `ingress-nginx-controller` will route traffic when the hostname requested
 > matches the definition in the ingress.
 You *can* deploy an ingress without a
 > `host` definition in the rule, but that pattern isn't usable with a TLS
 > certificate, which expects a fully qualified domain name.